PauseAI Proposal

 - Only allow training of general AI systems more powerful than GPT-4 if their safety can be guaranteed.

 - By more powerful than GPT-4, we mean all AI models that are either 1) larger than 10^12 parameters, 2) have more than 10^25 FLOPs used for training or 3) capabilities that are expected to exceed GPT-4.
+Note that this does not target narrow AI systems, like image recognition used for diagnosing cancer.

 - Verify that these dangerous training runs are not taking place.
 This can be done in numerous ways : tracking GPUs , incentivising whistleblowers, energy monitoring, data center inspections, financial intelligence, semiconductor manufacturing facility inspections, AI developer inspections, chip location tracking and chip-based reporting.
 The AI chip supply chain is highly centralized which enables global oversight.